Mur-tal/GIT-PUSH/README.md

 ## Instruction
-This script will make your workflow easier and less repititive.
+This script will make your workflow easier and less repetitive.

 <details>
 <summary><b>There are three files:</b></summary>